goauthentik/authentik/website/docs/developer-docs/setup/full-dev-environment.md

 :::

 :::warning
 If you are running a development environment and you have read replicas configured in your `local.env.yaml` file, you might encounter problems logging back in.
 This is because dev environments do not have read replica databases, but the `local.env.yaml` file is configured to call them.
-If you cannot log in, edit your local `local.env.yaml` file to remove the `postgresql.read_replicas` entry.
+If you cannot log in edit your local `local.env.yaml` file to remove the `postgresql.read_replicas` entry.
 :::

 ## Backend Setup